Mount Union Purple Raiders football: Vince Kehres era (2013–2019)

 Vince Kehres, who had previously served as defensive coordinator, was hired as the next head coach of Mount Union on May 8, 2013, replacing his father.
 During his time as coach Vince went 95–6 winning six OAC titles and two national titles in his seven years.
 He was named OAC Coach of the year three times.
 On January 13, 2020, it was announced that Vince was leaving the program to take a position with the Toledo Rockets.
 All together, Vince spent 13 years with Mount Union, eight of which were as defensive coordinator.
 He would leave the university with the highest winning percentage in program history.

 Head coaching history

 Championships

-Through the 2022 season, the Purple Raiders have won 33 Ohio Athletic Conference (OAC) titles.
+Through the 2024 season, the Purple Raiders have won 35 Ohio Athletic Conference (OAC) titles.
 They won their first OAC title in 1985 and repeated in 1986, followed by a third title in 1990.
 Beginning with their 1992 OAC championship, the team won 24 consecutive OAC titles, with their 2015 championship being the final in the streak.

-Through the 2022 season, Mount Union has won 13 Division III National Championships and has 22 total appearances in the Stagg Bowl, including 11 consecutively, along with 33 playoff appearances.
+Through the 2024 season, Mount Union has won 13 NCAA Division III National Championships and has 23 total appearances in the Stagg Bowl, including 11 consecutive appearances from 2005 to 2015, along with 35 playoff appearances.